Kenya’s entertainment industry has lost Ohangla musician Bernard Onyango aka Abenny Jachiga.

 “He told me he was going to Nairobi for some business but I did not bother to interrogate him further,” Omondi said.

-Onyango is said to have traveled back to his home in Chiga, Kisumu East Sub-County in Kisumu County, on June 6 when he was first admitted at a local hospital and later transferred to St Elizabeth Hospital in Chiga the following day.
+Onyango is said to have travelled back to his home in Chiga, Kisumu East Sub-County in Kisumu County, on June 6 when he was first admitted at a local hospital and later transferred to St Elizabeth Hospital in Chiga the following day.

 Omondi said that from the hospital, Onyango was taken home on a Monday where a private doctor was called to attend to him.